asd007/CTF_WRITEUPS/SharkyCTF-2020/Steganography/basic LSB.md

 We're in luck, it's an 8 bit image, so 1 byte per pixel, so no need to worry about "color channels"?
 (I think).

-Let's see whether it's that obvious or there's more to it.
-I could write some code, but my laziness in high.
-Let's try to use commandline tools (highly inefficient, but lazniess is high).
+(I spent way too much on this trying to be cool)

-I spent hours battling xxd and hexdump and awk and sed.
+* I spent hours battling xxd and hexdump and awk and sed.
 Binary manipulation is not bash's strong part.
-Ok I'll write some (surprised?):C# code for this.
-I spent more hours battling C# and the intricacies of the png file format.
-I could probably write such a tool (wanted to be cool and use no external libraries/code/inspiration).
+* Ok I'll write some (surprised?):C# code for this.
+* I spent more hours battling C# and the intricacies of the png file format.

+I could probably write such a tool given time and not from scratch (wanted to be cool and use no external libraries/code/inspiration).
+At least now I know it's not necessarily trivial to write something like this.

 In the end here is the solution I really used in the CTF:

+When I have time I might actually write a tool, probably based around pngtools, as I don't trust C# and its forced 24bpp Indexed format.

 Here we go, our bitter win